BOCK-AI/BAVT/README.md

 Firstly, run this command, which makes sure you clone the repo into the right folder.
 Start from HOME directory (```~/```) in your linux terminal.
 For Windows, Start from C: Folder in cmd.
 I am assuming you have created the BAVT Folder already.
-If not, please refer Tutorial 1 - Basic Intro to Carla OR 3-D-LIDAR branch README Doc
+If not, please refer Tutorial 1 - Basic Intro to Carla OR 3-D-LIDAR branch README Doc.

 * The *first* terminal
   *FOR WINDOWS:* (CMD)